All the Real Girls: Development

-Feeling unseen by the romance films released at the time, David Gordon Green and Paul Schneider conceived and began writing All the Real Girls during the late 90s.
+Feeling unseen by the romance films released at the time, David Gordon Green and Paul Schneider conceived and began writing All the Real Girls during the late 1990s.
 Green sought to make a film that was both "contemporary" and "how it feels when you get your gut in a knot".
-Following the release of his debut film George Washington, Green had several projects he intended to pursue, including a science fiction film and a western.
+After working on George Washington, Green had several projects he intended to pursue, including a science fiction film and a western film.
 However, when funding failed to come through for either project, Green got a job at a doorknob factory before turning back to All the Real Girls, a movie he felt "obligated" to make while in his youth and "while these feelings were still fresh and these wounds were still bleeding".
-Before partnering with Jean Doumanian and Lisa Muskat, a studio had offered Green a larger budget to produce the film; Green would pass due to the studio wanting to cast Freddie Prinze Jr. instead of Schneider.
+Before partnering with Jean Doumanian and Lisa Muskat, a studio had offered Green a larger budget to produce the film.
+Green would pass due to the studio wanting to cast Freddie Prinze Jr. instead of Schneider.

 Pre-production

-Most of the crew of All the Real Girls was compromised of the same team from Green's George Washington, most of whom were colleagues from University of North Carolina School of the Arts.
-Schneider, who mostly had a background in editing, takes on the film's leading role.
-Feeling closely related to the character of Paul, Schneider said "All you need to do is to have grown up in North Carolina and had your heart broken, and you're good to go."
+The crew for All the Real Girls was mostly the same as that of George Washington, most members of which were colleagues from University of North Carolina School of the Arts.
+Schneider, whose background was mostly in editing, takes on the film's leading role.
+Feeling closely related to the character of Paul, he said, "All you need to do is to have grown up in North Carolina and had your heart broken, and you're good to go."
 For the character of Noel, Green and Schneider strived to get the casting "right".
-Zooey Deschanel was cast after Green and Schneider felt she embodied how they envisioned the character, and for elevating the material they had written for her.
-Danny McBride, who served as a second unit director on George Washington, was cast in the supporting role of Bust-Ass in his acting debut.
+Zooey Deschanel was cast, after Green and Schneider felt she embodied how they envisioned the character, and for elevating the material they had written for her.
+Danny McBride, who served as a second unit director on George Washington, was cast in the supporting role in his acting debut in this film.

 Filming

 Principal photography for the film was underway in the fall of 2001 in Marshall and Asheville, North Carolina.
 During production, Green allowed the actors to take scenes in different directions from where the script initially went.
-This lead to the movie to take on a new "life of its own".
+This led to the film to take on a new "life of its own".
 Green also felt to stray away from genre cliches and scenes that had largely been done before.
 Instead he opted to focus on "unique magical moments".
 These decisions resulted in the first forty pages of the script being discarded from the final film, including a scene where Paul and Noel meet for the first time.